Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 - As a user, I want to be able to share stories and anecdotes with friends.

+  - Users can Write, edit, remove blog posts.

 - As a user, I want to be able to add new friends and communicate with them

 - As a user, I want to have a way to reward other users I find interesting

+  - Users can share heart points per day with their favourite users.

 - As a user, I want to share information about myself so other users know more about me

+  - Each user has a Bio that they can edit

 - As a user, I want to be able to share an image of myself, or of something that I enjoy and want others to see.

+  - Each user can change a profile image for their Profile.

 - As a user, I want to see an attractive website that makes me want to use it.

+  - Website is Uses a positive colour scheme and is easily accessible.

 - As a user, I want to see other users profile pages, and see what they have shared

+  - Profile page tab allows users to see all user profiles and click on them to see limited information.

 - As a user, I want to be able to hide people I don't want to see.

+  - Unfriending option available for premium members

 ### Scope Plane